 Reference: Organisation Name: FR1191 Stronger Communities Glenburn Project Name: Amount applied for: SCG Christmas Toy Bank & Food provision £1,800.00 Description of Project: Families have found it hard during lock down Unfortunately, many of them were put on ful mostly their food bill. • • We have relied on the good will of others on more apparent that most working families an other organisations unless they go through so nd low-income families don't qualify from Unfortunately, a lot of these families do not vijust want a little help when it is needed. want the involvement of these groups.
-They We are looking to help them in their time of need by helping with the added stress of Christmas. we want to offer Christmas gifts and food par rcels for over the festive period.
+They We are looking to help them in their time of the Christmas.
+We are looking to help them in their time of need by helping with the added stress of Christmas. we want to offer Christmas gifts and food par rcels for over the festive period.
 No one wants to see a child going without.
-Especially after the pandemic families have been hit hard.
-Who benefits from the Project?
+Es been hit hard. specially after the pandemic families have Who benefits from the Project?
 We delivered food parcels and toys to over 500 families this Christmas.
 This was all we were able to do.
 There were families we couldn't help due to lack of funds.
 Families were approaching us right up to Christmas eve panicking that they had nothing for their kids Christmas and nothing in the cupboards. this is unimaginable in this day and age.
-PNWC Local Priorities: □ Community Empowerment $\ \square$ Tackling social isolation to promote h ealth ☐ Green spaces
+PNWC Local Priorities: □ Community Empowerment ☐ Tackling social isolation to promote health ☐ Green spaces

 Breakdown of costs

 Notes:

 ☐ Does not fit with priorities

 ☐ Partial fit with priorities

-☐ Community sarety
+☐ Community safety